By Udemma Chukwuma

 try to reorient the students in terms of their philosophy and style because

-everybody tends to produce all kind of frankincense and all kinds of clothes
+everybody tends to produce all kinds of frankincense and all kinds of clothes

 today as art.”